gicentre/scrc/docs/flow/allScotland.md

 ##### Consider the pairs of OD Maps showing differences in flows.<br/>Record some reactions!<br/>What can you see?<br/>What does this lead you to think about these flows of workers in particular roles?

 We see clear spatial structure in both strength of flow and differences between different job categories (_hover mouse over cells to see values_).
 Most dominant is the much higher number of flows within LAs.
-This suggests that we need to consider these data art higher resolution.
-To explore what is happening at a local scale we can consider just the [Glasgow and Clyde region](glasgow.md).
+This suggests that we need to consider these data at higher resolution.
+To explore what is happening at a local scale we can focus in on the [Glasgow and Clyde region](glasgow.md).

+---

+**Jo WOOD**<br/>
+**Jason DYKES**<br/>
+_16/06/2020_

 <!-- Script containing the vis specs used above.
 Must be at end of document. -->
 <script src="js/allScotlandVisSpecs.js"></script>